 If you are a New Freshman admitted to UW-Milwaukee who has never taken any college courses – You should register for a New Freshman Placement testing session.
 This is a series of tests completed in one day for UW-Milwaukee New Freshmen only.
 This session consists of the required math and English tests in the morning, and the option of also completing chemistry, foreign language and/or English placement for non-native speakers of English.
 All UW-Milwaukee New Freshmen who have not completed any placement tests should choose this testing option.
 By registering for one test date you are able to complete as many of the tests you may need in one session.
 You must schedule your test date online; walk in testing for new freshmen is not an option.
 For more information regarding the New Freshman Testing Session please visit the New Freshman Testing site.

-If you are a current UW-Milwaukee student, a transfer student, a re-entry student, a student attending another UW-System school or a student retesting in any subject area – Walk in testing is available.
+If you are a current UW-Milwaukee student, a transfer student, a re-entry student, a student attending another UW-System school or a student retesting in any subject area – Please visit our homepage for information about test availability and registration.

 - English Placement Test (Native Speaker)